-The USO's mission to lift the spirits of America's troops and families hasn't changed since our founding in 1941, but the challenges facing our men and women in uniform and their families continue to evolve and as expected the USO continues to adapt to meet their needs.
+The USO's mission to lift the spirits of America's troops and families hasn't changed since our founding in 1941, but the challenges facing our men and women in uniform and their families continue to evolve and the USO continues to adapt to meet their needs.
+When loved ones return home, there may be new challenges to face as the family reconnects and regroups.
+The USO made the commitment to provide best-in-class programs and services to help them lead strong family lives today, tomorrow and in the future.
+Today's USO is always by their side meeting the needs of our troops and families in new and imaginative ways.

 A constant since World War II has been the USO's support for healing heroes during and after major conflicts.
 Over the past decade, the widespread use of body armor, rapid evacuation from the battlefield, and advances in military medicine resulted in many more troops surviving injuries that would have been fatal in past conflicts.
-More than 40,000 troops have been visibly wounded in the conflicts in Iraq and Afghanistan, and some estimate more than 300,000 troops are living with invisible wounds, such as post-traumatic stress or traumatic brain injury.
-These wounded, ill and injured service men and women and their families face many difficult challenges upon their return, and the USO is doing all we can to sustain their hope for the happy and fulfilling future they so richly deserve.
-To this end, the USO has developed a comprehensive long-term program, USO Warrior and Family Care, to support the continuum of care that will give these troops the best chance for healing with honor, and provide the support their families and caregivers so urgently need.
+More than 40,000 troops have been visibly wounded in the conflicts in Iraq and Afghanistan, and some estimate more than 300,000 troops are living with invisible wounds, such as post-traumatic stress disorder or traumatic brain injury.
+These wounded, ill and injured troops and their families face many difficult challenges upon their return, and the USO is doing all we can to sustain their hope for the happy and fulfilling future they so richly deserve.
+To this end, the USO developed a comprehensive long-term program, USO Warrior and Family Care, to support the continuum of care that will give these troops the best chance for healing with honor, and provide the support their families and caregivers so urgently need.

-As the first wounded troops began to come home in the earliest days of the wars in Afghanistan and Iraq, many USO Centers near major military medical facilities, stepped in to support those men and women and their families.
-Since then, our volunteers and staff have provided a caring and compassionate presence at a time when emotions like fear, despair and uncertainty are prevalent.
+As the first wounded troops began to come home in the earliest days of the wars in Afghanistan and Iraq, many USO centers near major military medical facilities stepped in to support them and their families.
+Our volunteers and staff provide a caring and compassionate presence at a time when emotions like fear, despair and uncertainty are prevalent.
 From aiding in communication, assisting with travel and lodging arrangements, providing essential items such as toiletries and clothing to simply listening, the USO is committed to making one of the darkest times in a family's life as positive as it can be.

-The USO embedded a Center in the Contingency Aeromedical Staging Facility (CASF) at Ramstein Air Base in Germany in 2003 to support troops being prepped for transit to the United States.
+The USO embedded a center in the Contingency Aeromedical Staging Facility (CASF) at Ramstein Air Base in Germany in 2003, to support troops being prepped for transit to the United States.
 In 2008, the USO built the USO Warrior Center at Landstuhl Regional Medical Center (LRMC) in Germany to further its commitment to America's wounded, ill and injured troops.
 Our USO teams in Europe and the U.S. have the expertise and resources to respond to their needs.

-In addition, the USO has embarked on a fundraising campaign, Operation Enduring Care, to fund the construction of two USO Warrior and Family Centers, one at Fort Belvoir Community Hospital in Virginia and the other at Walter Reed National Military Medical Center in Bethesda, Maryland; endow these two centers, and fund USO programs to support these troops, their families and caregivers, as well as families of the fallen.
+In addition, the USO embarked on a fundraising campaign, Operation Enduring Care, that is funding the construction of two USO Warrior and Family Centers, one at Fort Belvoir Community Hospital in Virginia and the other at Walter Reed National Military Medical Center in Bethesda, Md.; endowing these two centers, and creating USO programs to support these troops, their families and caregivers, as well as families of the fallen.